 What is Bariatric Surgery?

-Bariatric surgery is a treatment option for patients suffering with morbid obesity.
+Bariatric surgery is a treatment option for patients suffering from morbid obesity.
 It works by restricting the amount of food the stomach can hold, or by a combination of restricting the food intake and absorption of food

 Who is an ideal candidate?